Coding is the core of what most developers do and as an activity requires sufficient levels of concentration to be performed effectively.

 Lack of clarity about what you want to achieve during a session requiring focus can also lead to you jumping between tasks and trying to multitask.

-Avoid this by planning each coding session well before it begins and ideally do this the day before you’ll be working on the items.
+Avoid this by planning each coding session well before it begins and ideally do this the day before you’ll be working on the tasks.

-To help you decide on your goals for that coding session ask yourself such as:
+To help you decide on your goals for that coding session ask yourself questions such as:

 - What project will I be working on?